 A Charging Risk Assessment (CRA) for the activity has been undertaken resulting in a 'medium' implementation risk rating.
-Under the CRA process a medium risk rating is indicated where an increase in total revenue is likely to exceed 20% in the coming financial year, compared with previous financial years.
-For second-tier applications the increase in revenue is attributed to the forecast increase in number of applications in the 2024-25 financial year (259) compared with previous years (178 forecast in 2023-24, 85 actuals in 2022-23).
+The total revenue is estimated to decrease in 2025-26 from 2024-25.
+This is attributed to the decrease in the number of applications forecasted for 2025-26 (200 applications) compared to 2024-25 (259 applications).

-The forecast number of applications in 2024-25 reflects a catch-up period as application numbers for second-tier renewal begin to return to pre-pandemic levels.
-Hospitals granted an extension of their second-tier eligibility period to ease their administrative burden during the pandemic (reflected in the lower actual application number of 85 in 2022-23) are now re-entering the 3-yearly application cycle for second-tier renewal.
+The previous increased forecast in 2024-25 reflected a catch-up period as application numbers for second-tier renewal begin to return to pre-pandemic levels.
+Hospitals granted an extension of their second-tier eligibility period to ease their administrative burden during the pandemic.